 We are looking for applicants who are as passionate about Whitewater and our guests as we are!
 Below is some information on how to apply at Whitewater as well as the Whitewater appearance policy.

 Once you have read through the available job descriptions, select the top three positions you feel best match your skill set and personality and complete our application form.
-Submit the application form along with your cover letter, resume and references to firstname.lastname@example.org or stop by our downtown office at 602 Lake Street in Nelson B.C.
+Submit the application form along with your cover letter, resume and references to email@example.com or stop by our downtown office at 602 Lake Street in Nelson B.C.
 Please make sure you download the application form and save it to your desktop before you fill it out so all the information is properly saved to the document when you email it through.

 *Please note: specific experience or qualifications noted in a job description are requirements of that position and as such, you must meet those requirements in order to be considered for the position.
 Due to the large volume of applications we receive in a year we will only be responding to those who are invited to interview for their position.*